flowroute/twisted-theseus/README.rst

   twisted.internet.task in react
   __main__ in func

-Because theseus uses a `trace hook`_ instead of a `profile hook`_, it's possible to have both cProfile and theseus enabled at the same time.
+Because theseus uses a `profile hook`_, it's not possible to have both cProfile and theseus enabled at the same time.

 .. _Deferred: https://twistedmatrix.com/documents/current/core/howto/defer.html